You will need to buy or rent a few things in order to learn to play the violin.

 Avoid any places with “too good to be true” deals.
 Violins are expensive, and something extremely cheap will only lead to frustration.
 You’re going to be putting lots of time and energy into learning the violin, and you want to make sure the instrument you buy or rent is up to the task!

 If the price of a decent instrument is a concern, renting is a good option.
 You can find good deals and bad deals, so please do your due diligence!
-But just for some starting point, in the Boston area, a decent student violin and bow can be rented (including insurance) for about $29 - $51 a month.
-Student violin and bow packages can be purchased from around $1,500 to $2,000.
+But just for some starting point, in the Boston area, a decent student violin and bow can be rented (including insurance, case, strings, and rosin) for about $29 - $51 a month.
+Entry-level student violin and bow packages can be purchased from around $1,500 to $2,000.
+If that sounds high, we strongly recommend you rent a decent violin rather than purchase something that will let you down in the long run.

 Of course, they can go much higher!
 A professional violin will cost at least $20,000 - and an older, antique violin from a famous maker can literally cost millions of dollars!
 Luckily, you can get a lifetime of music a joy from something much less expensive.